Jetroid/jetroid.github.io/_posts/2016-07-30-meeting-dr-jekyll.md

 to include custom css or js in just the post, but if I wanted to include custom css or js in templates, I found that they did not appear.
-This is because layouts fall under a seperate variable,
+This is because layouts fall under a separate variable,
 <span class="nobr">{% raw %}{% layout %}{% endraw %}</span> rather than
 <span class="nobr">{% raw %}{% post %}{% endraw %}</span>.
 It seems that this was once not the case,